nathannlu/hand-shake/README.md

 https://www.parkinson.org/Understanding-Parkinsons/Statistics
 (in the US alone) and their practioners in their battle against Parkinsons.
 In the future, this app could be developed into a portal,in which victims and practicioners can track their progress and see improvements.
-Practitioners could also instruct
-patientson when to take the drug and how much, and victims with this app would have the option to set notifications when it was time to administer treatment.
+Practitioners could also instruct patients on when to take the drug and how much, and victims with this app would have the option to set notifications when it was time to administer treatment.